AnIdiotsGuide/discordjs-bot-guide/first-bot/your-first-bot.md

 client.on("messageCreate", (message) => {
   if (message.content.startsWith("ping")) {
     message.channel.send("pong!");
-  } else

-  if (message.content.startsWith("foo")) {
+  } else if (message.content.startsWith("foo")) {
     message.channel.send("bar!");
   }
 });
 ```

-Save your code and reload your bot.
+Save your code and restart your bot.
 To do so, use `CTRL+C` in the command line, and re-run `node index.js`.
 Yes, there are better ways to reload the code, as you will see later in this book.

 You can test your new command by saying `foo` in a channel you share with the bot.
 You can also confirm that `ping` still returns `pong`!